Computer and Peripherals Price Indexes (CPPI)

 Data are collected from other Statistics Canada surveys and/or other sources.

-The data is obtained from International Data Corporation (IDC) of Canada Ltd. on a monthly basis.
+The data are obtained from International Data Corporation (IDC) of Canada Ltd. and are collected the week of the 15th of every month.
 IDC is a private firm that collects, analyses and distributes information on computers and the Information Technology (IT) sector in general.

 In the day-to-day collection and processing of these index series, emphasis is placed on the examination and evaluation of prices.
 Subject matter specialists monitor developments in the industry, which they compare to the price information received.
 Outliers or suspicious prices are identified during the initial data processing and then verified with the data supplier.